HomeGuidesAPI ReferenceGuidesMRT APIConfiguration API

 Overview

 This section of our configuration guide assumes knowledge of library profiles and scope IDs.
-If you are not yet familiar with topics please first review our library profile and scope ID guides.
+If you are not yet familiar with these topics please first review our library profile and scope ID guides.
 In Central, configuration profiles are assigned to scopes within the hierarchy to apply the configuration.
-For example, assigning a VLAN profile to a site scope will apply said VLAN configuration to every applicable device function in the site.
+For example, assigning a WLAN SSID profile to a site scope will apply said WLAN configuration to every applicable device function in the site.

 Assigning Library Profiles